almodhesh/Buliding_AI_Project/README.md

 created by Reaktor Innovations and University of Helsinki.
 Copy the template, paste it to your GitHub README and edit! -->

-# Building AI weather Recommender
+# Building AI for FaceDetector

-this project to build can guide you if you wish to travel within dates is the weather will be good or no
+this project to build programe to detec the faces in pictures by using python

 ## Summary

-this project to build can guide you if you wish to travel within dates is the weather will be good or no
+this project to build programe to detec the faces in pictures by using python

 ## Background

-Must of non traveller facing challenge some times regarding to the weather when they travel. the idea is select with thim the best time during to expected weather

-This is how you make a list, if you need one:
-* weather update
-* recommended time
+we will use in this project opencv and random library